xiph/rav1e/README.md

 ```
 # Decompressing video

 Encoder output should be compatible with any AV1 decoder compliant with the v1.0.0 specification.
-Uou can also build the included compatible aomdec using the following:
+You can also build the included compatible aomdec using the following:

 ```
 mkdir aom_test